readium/readium-css/docs/CSS17-i18n_typography.md

 ## Vertical text

-Implementers must not try to offer users with a setting allowing users to switch from the vertical to horizontal writing mode, and vice versa, unless they support alternate stylesheets and the publication provides one for each mode.
+Implementers must not try to provide a setting allowing users to switch from the vertical to horizontal writing mode, and vice versa, unless they support alternate stylesheets and the publication provides one for each mode.
 Indeed, characters, punctuation, emphasis marks, quotes, and so on and so forth, depend on the writing mode used, and an automatic switch would provide users with a subpar experience.

 It's common for content authors to want to mix short horizontal runs of text, such as the tate-chu-yoko i.e. 2-digit numbers (`text-combine-upright`) or acronyms (`text-orientation`), in a vertical text.